ulm/gentoo-historical/src/catalyst/livecd/files/README.txt

 nosmp		This disables SMP, or Symmetric Multiprocessing, on SMP-enabled
 		kernels.
-This is useful for debugging SMP-related issues with certain drivers and motherboards. nousb		This disables the autoloading of USB modules.
+This is useful for debugging SMP-related issues with certain drivers and motherboards. nosound		This disables sound support and volume setting.
+This is useful for systems where sound support causes problems. nousb		This disables the autoloading of USB modules.
 This is useful for debugging USB issues.